KyeongRoKim/KyeongRoKim.github.io/_pages/CV.md

 - Advisor : Gyo Taek Jin
 - February 2012 - August 2016.

 ## Research field or interesting field

 - Low-dimensional Topology, Geometric Topology, Geometric Group Theory, Teichmu ̈ller Theory

 ## Honors and Followships

 - Best undergraduate thesis presentation award, KAIST, 2015.

-## Publications

-### Published or Aceepted

-1. A sequence of algebraic integer relation numbers which converges to 4 (with W. Jang), Topology and its Applications, Volume 294, 2021, 107665.
-1. Laminar groups and 3-manifolds (with H. Baik), Ohshika, Ken’ichi, and Athanase Papadopoulos, eds.
-In the Tradition of Thurston: Geometry and Topology.
-Springer Nature, 2020.
-1. An algorithm to compute Teichmueller polynomial from matrices (with H. Baik, C. Wu, T. Jo), Geom.
-Dedicata.
-(2020), Vol 204, pp.175-189.

-### Preprint

-- Complete characterization of Fuchsian groups in terms of invariant laminations (with H. Baik) arXiv:2110.06481

-### In preparation
--

 ## Talks